privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     seller determines there is incremental value in conducting the auction.
 The request payload includes encrypted [ProtectedAudienceInput][9], AuctionConfig
     and other required information.
-The encrypted [ProtectedAudienceInput][9] can only be decrypted by an attested service running in [Trusted Execution Environment][29], in this case the [SellerFrontEnd service][21].
+The encrypted [ProtectedAudienceInput][9] can only be decrypted by an attested service running in [trusted execution environment][29], in this case the [SellerFrontEnd service][21].

-_Unified Contextual and Protected Audience Auction Flow_ is important to optimize e2e auction latency.
+_Unified Contextual and Protected Audience Auctions Flow_ is important to optimize e2e auction latency.

 ### Unified request